 The Challenge is designed to be flexible - municipalities choose projects that fit their community goals.
 IDEM recognizes the many environmental challenges municipalities face on a day-to-day basis under limited budgets, and through this program, assists municipalities with these challenges and publicly recognizes the successes achieved.
 The CLEAN Community Challenge can potentially help communities cut operating costs, while improving the quality of life for residents.

 After nearly 20 years, IDEM is piloting new aspects of the Challenge.
 During 2019, IDEM met with community leaders and interested parties to review the Clean Community Challenge to identify opportunities to improve the program.
 As a result of these meetings, the Challenge Pilot is now accepting a broader range of projects, including those with a focus on sustainability rather than only focusing on municipal systems.
 In addition, the new changes encourage cooperation and partnership with residents and businesses to identify and implement projects important to the community.
 Finally, IDEM has streamlined the Challenge to remove many of the time-consuming paperwork requirements.
 An example of the new streamlined approach is a 3-tiered membership, allowing communities to step through the program at their own pace rather than requiring it to fulfill all requirements right off the bat.
 In addition, IDEM has added a system which takes community population into account when determining the number of projects that must be implemented for membership.
 Each of these changes allow communities to focus on implementing projects and entering the program sooner.
-For additional information on the pilot program, please see the Clean Community Challenge Info Sheet [PDF].
+The 2021 pilot communities are Beech Grove, Brown County, Fishers, Merrillville, Richmond, and Zionsville.
+The Clean Community Challenge Info Sheet [PDF] provides additional information.